nyg80/Books/README.md

 This book taught me more (in practical terms) about U.S. foreign policy than a lot of my classes ever did.
 It also further strengthens my desire to work in a small startup company rather than a huge multinational corporation.
 Very eye-opening, I recommend this book to anyone who wants to know why the United States is involved in so many foreign conflicts.

-** Bursts: The Hidden Patterns Behind Everything We Do** by Albert-Laszlo Barabasi
+**Bursts: The Hidden Patterns Behind Everything We Do** by Albert-Laszlo Barabasi

 I got a third of the way through this book before I gave up on it.
 To me it couldn't decide if it was trying to be a history book or a science book.
 I was particularly frustrated at how the author described how Poisson developed a method of knowing whether something is truly random, but never even explicitly stated Poisson's formula.
 Maybe he lays it out later on in the book, but I didn't want to stick around to find out.

+**The Power Of Now** by Eckhart Tolle

+I used to read the first chapter of this book from time to time to help handle anxiety I was feeling.
+I decided to read the whole thing and check out what else Tolle has to say about mindfulness and presence.
+I must say that this book certainly changed my mindset on things in life and has helped me to see the positive in everything.
+I no longer dwell on painful thoughts and instead am more effective in what I work on.